Systems analysts look at a company's IT infrastructure and work out where to make improvements.

 You'll usually work 37 to 40 hours a week.
 You may have to work overtime, including weekends, to meet deadlines or solve critical technical problems.

-You'll be based in an office, working either at your employer's premises or at your client's site.
-Overnight stays away may sometimes be necessary.
+You'll usually be based in an office, working either at your employer's premises or at your client's site.
+As a consultant you may be able to work more flexibly or from home.

 6. Career path and progression